m-kovalsky/Tabular/README.md

 Run this script against a live-connected model to save [Vertipaq Analyzer](https://www.sqlbi.com/tools/vertipaq-analyzer/ "Vertipaq Analyzer") statistics as annotations on model objects.
 These annotations may be referenced to create Best Practice Analyzer rules for your model.
 See the link below for more info on [Tabular Editor](https://tabulareditor.com/ "Tabular Editor")'s [Best Practice Analyzer](https://docs.tabulareditor.com/Best-Practice-Analyzer.html "Best Practice Analyzer").

+*Note: If running this script against a Power BI Desktop model (using Tabular Editor as an External Tool), you must select the following setting within Tabular Editor:*

+    File -> Preferences -> Features -> Allow Unsuported Power BI features (experimental)

 * **Model:** Model Size

 * **Tables:** Row Count; Table Size; Table Size as a Percentage of the Model Size